The Athlete Genome

 Triathlon as a sport is abundant in physiological data.
-However, the area most difficult to measure is the human element of it" says Ian Pyper Head of Performance Science Services, British Triathlon.
+However, “often the bit that doesn’t necessarily always get measured is the human element of it" says Ian Pyper Head of Performance Science Services, British Triathlon.
 The ambition of British Triathlon, the governing body of Triathlon in the UK, is to have the best prepared athletes on the start line at races and competitions.

 The next frontier for making small but vital gains above competitors is better understanding the impact of state of mind on performance.
 So they collaborated with Accenture to pioneer a technological solution to this challenge.

 Integrating cutting edge technologies to analyse performance